TylerC-Anderson/TylerC-Anderson/README.md

 - In summary:
 👀 I’m interested in Cybersecurity and Networking
-🌱 I’m currently learning Networking (A+ and Net+), Linux, Python, and Hack the Box Academy.
+🌱 I’m currently learning Networking (A+ and Net+), Linux, Python, and CtFs.
 💞️ I’m looking to collaborate on learning Cybersecurity and Networking together, or any project of yours that's interesting you think I would make a good contribution to!
 There's a lot I need to experience so if you have something weird or cool please feel free to share!

 #################

 - What I'm currently working on:
+👾 TryHackMe:             Pre-Security Path| 3/16 (15%) Complete
-🛠 Hack the Box Academy:   Linux Fundamentals Course| 8/18 complete 📺 ITProTV:               A+ Course Sections complete| 6/18 complete
+📺 ITProTV:               A+ Course Sections complete| 6/18 complete
-  - Current Section:      Network Infrastructure Concepts| 2/29 complete
+  - Current Section:      Network Infrastructure Concepts| 20/29 complete

+Currently Paused
+🛠 Hack the Box Academy:   Linux Fundamentals Course| 8/18 complete - Paused until I have more experience

 #################